swastika02-git/Rightnow/README.md

 Rights and procedures can vary depending on the situation and jurisdiction, so we had to avoid presenting every situation as though the same rules apply everywhere.

-We also had to prioritize the core experience within a **24-hour hackathon**, focusing first on the main user journey before adding supporting functionality.

 ## 🔮 What's Next